-Amnesty International condemned Lebanon’s military court on Tuesday for its failure to hold security forces officers responsible for Syrian refugee Bashar Abd Saud’s death in custody accountable.
+Amnesty International condemned Lebanon’s military courts on Tuesday for failure to hold accountable the security forces officers accused in the death in custody of Syrian refugee Bashar Abd Saud.

 Bashar Abd Saud, 30, was arrested on August 30, 2022, by Lebanon’s State Security agency on accusations of possessing a counterfeit $50 bill.
 A day later, his body was returned to his family, covered in bruises, whip marks, burns, and cuts.
 A forensic report confirmed he had died from intense pain caused by severe torture, resulting in heart and circulatory failure.